 The training we offer is focused on GIS and spatial data analysis and is aimed at non-specialists.
-We use QGIS because it’s free, open source and very powerful.
+We mainly use QGIS because it’s free, open source software and very powerful.
 It is also capable of producing beautiful, informative maps that can help us understand the world better and communicate ideas more clearly.

-Some examples of the training sessions we run are given below.
+Some examples of the training sessions we have run are given below.
 We can also offer training on other packages, as required (e.g. Aerialod).
 Alasdair leads the training sessions and has previously delivered them for a range of organisations, including the BBC, Savills, Google, Regeneris and the Financial Times.

 Previous attendees have included participants with no GIS experience, as well as users of other GIS software.
 QGIS runs on Windows, Mac and Linux and is behind much of the cutting-edge mapping and spatial analysis you see online and in print today.

 Just get in touch via the Contact page if you would like to arrange some training for your company.